dtinth/enable-hot-reload/README.md

 # enable-hot-reload

-**Reliable opt-in hot module replacement for React components.
+**Library to generate reliable hot-reloadable React components.
 Compatible with `create-react-app`.**

 This library is a simple wrapper around webpack’s HMR API to make it easier to create hot-reloadable React components.

+**This library should be used *strategically* in components where hot-reloading would be very beneficial.** Don’t go overboard and enable hot reload on every component!

 ## Installation